bottlenoselabs/c2cs/docs/README.md

   -?, -h, --help                              Show help and usage information
 ```

-## Examples

 ### Try it out!

-In this minimal example we will create a C function which prints "Hello, world!" and call it from C#.
+In this minimal walkthrough we will create a C function which prints "Hello, world!" and call it from C#.

 #### C header/source code